MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy.md

 The enrollment into Intune is triggered by a group policy created on your local AD and happens without any user interaction.
 This means you can automatically mass-enroll a large number of domain-joined corporate devices into Microsoft Intune.
 The enrollment process starts in the background once you sign in to the device with your Azure AD account.

 Requirements:
-- AD-joined PC running Windows 10, version 1709 or later
+- Active Directory-joined PC running Windows 10, version 1709 or later
 - The enterprise has configured a mobile device management (MDM) service
-- The on-premises AD must be [integrated with Azure AD (via Azure AD Connect)](/azure/architecture/reference-architectures/identity/azure-ad)
+- The on-premises Active Directory must be [integrated with Azure AD (via Azure AD Connect)](/azure/architecture/reference-architectures/identity/azure-ad)
 - The device should not already be enrolled in Intune using the classic agents (devices managed using agents will fail enrollment with `error 0x80180026`)
 - The minimum Windows Server version requirement is based on the Hybrid Azure AD join requirement.
 See [How to plan your hybrid Azure Active Directory join implementation](/azure/active-directory/devices/hybrid-azuread-join-plan) for more information.